 * Many people ask for "polished pebbles".
 All Mexican beach pebbles are polished in the ocean, not by us or anyone else.
 These pebbles look polished but are closer to a tumbled matte finish.
 There are resin-coated pebbles available and they are glossy and come in clear coat or solid colors.
 If you are interested in these pebbles as for pricing as they are special order and are coated according to the buyers needs.
 We have very little in stock.
-Polished pebbles are also available, but are VERY expensive.
+Polished rocks and pebbles are also available, but are VERY expensive.

 * There is no such thing as a full load of “Jet Black" pebbles, from anyone except for a small window of about 2 months each year from a small beach.
 Other than that if you are told that it exists, that person is not reputable and cannot deliver.
 The black pebbles are a mix of dark colors including approximately 70% black, 15% charcoal gray with the balance mixed between dark green, dark brown and red, all dark colors in various shades.
 They "look" black, but when you wet them, you see the real story.
 There are very little light colors included in the mix, but because the pebbles are hand harvested there are errors, but it is rare to find light colors in the "black" pebbles.

 * There is no such thing as “Bulk” Mexican Beach Pebbles.
 The pebbles are hand harvested at the beach and delivered to our yard in 75-pound sugar sacks.
 We put them in baskets or bags.
 Only one bag is available that is close to “Bulk” and that is the 3 ,000-pound maxi bag (super sack).

 * The beach stones also come in mixed colors that include light and dark pebbles.
 There is also a light mixed that has almost no dark colors and it is referred to as "Buff.”
 Red is also available and the colors range from red or burgundy to pink in color.